MethodOrMadness/GC-Mod-Guide/_pages/en_US/hardware/picoboot.md

   - To assign a .dol file to the buttons, rename them to `x.dol`, `y.dol` or `b.dol`
   - if no .dol file is present, it will boot into gamecube menu

-All images for installation are kindly provided to us from webhdx, please make sure to checkout his guthub for all the cool things picoboot can do!
+All images for installation are kindly provided to us from webhdx, please make sure to checkout his github for all the cool things picoboot can do!